Ganymede-Bio/flow-pull-action/README.md

 | `zip_dir` | The full path to the directory where the flow was unzipped |

 ## Example Usage (Basic)
+The action in your repo would look like this:
 ```yaml
 jobs:
   pull-flows: